 Community Development staff has begun reviewing the policies expressed in the Nonconforming Development code and will present an analysis and recommendations to the Title 49 Committee later this summer.
 Attached to this memo is a succinct summary of nonconformities with recommendations from the American Planning Association.
 Also attached is Chapter 49.30 of Title 49.

-Planning fundamentals for public officials and engaged citizens a nonconforming structure, since it does not comply with the minimum front setback.
+Planning fundamentals for public officials and engaged citizens

-This PAS QuickNotes was prepared by David Morley, אוכף, senior research associate at APA and APA's PAS coordinator.
+This PAS QuickNotes was prepared by David Morley, AICP, senior research associate at APA and APA's PAS coordinator.